tdwg/website/content/pages/standards/dwc/index.md

 ---
 title: Darwin Core
-summary: Darwin Core is our most popular standard for sharing biodiversity information.
+summary: Darwin Core is a standard maintained by the [Darwin Core maintenance group](../../community/dwc).
+It includes a glossary of terms intended to **facilitate the sharing of information about biological diversity** by providing identifiers, labels, and definitions.
+Darwin Core is primarily based on taxa, their occurrence in nature as documented by observations, specimens, samples, and related information.
 cover_image: https://images.unsplash.com/photo-1492031215329-791748ee1253
 cover_image_by: Alex Guillaume
 cover_image_ref: https://unsplash.com/photos/0MC0o-xLucM